ibmcloudprivate2/httpbin-wrapper/docs-src/docs/nodejs.md

 3. setup hosts file
 4. install nodejs app
 5. test the nodejs app
+6. download CLI
-6. build image
+7. build image
-7. tag the image
+8. tag the image
-8. push the image to ICP image repo
+9. push the image to ICP image repo
-9. run the image in ICP
+10. run the image in ICP

 ## In centos